RHeckers/Social-Events-app/README.md

  # Work in Progress!!

- # The backend is made in .net core with Entity Framework and the Mediator Pattern
+ # The backend is made with .net core with Entity Framework and the Mediator Pattern

  # The front-end will be made in React, but there is not much done on the front0end at this point.